-Dental Restorations in Temple PA
+Dental Crowns in Temple, PA

-Many people ask if you need a root canal in order to get a crown, and the answer is no. Not every tooth that needs a crown will need a root canal.
+Many people ask if you need a root canal in order to get a tooth crown, and the answer is no. Not every tooth that needs a crown will need a root canal.
 A root canal is only needed when the nerve is involved, either through a deep fracture or crack or a cavity that has gone to the nerve.

 Check our post-op instructions for dental crowns.

 Schedule your appointment today by calling (610) 929-4252